*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 Camp Nou Experience and Audioguide.
 I’m not a football / soccer fan, but my son is, and he knows every about La Liga and all the nerdy stats.
 If you can go to Camp Nou, you can hang out in the FC Barcelona locker rooms, go through the tunnel, and basically get as close to Lionel Messi as you will ever get.
 Buy your Camp Nou Experience tickets here

 A day trip outside Barcelona.
 If I were to recommend any day trip, my first choice is 1) Montserrat, which is an incredible mountain range that you can hike your just stroll around.
 They are truly breathtaking!
 It is very accessible by public transportation.
 If not, try 2) Sitges.
-This is the whitewashed town and a relaxing beach area.
+This is a whitewashed town and a relaxing beach area.
 Need more ideas?
 See my post on Barcelona Day trips and also get details on how to get there!

 Need more guidance once you’re here?
 Want to save time?
 I’ve taken a few tours in Barcelona, here are a few I recommend: